ellakoa/postcard-poem/content/posts/puddles-and-cuddles.md

 ---
 title: Puddles and Cuddles.
+description: >-
-description: Welcome spring into the garden.
+  Welcome spring into the garden.

+  Spring teases us, slowly giving us hints of what is to come and then, in a flourish, it pops out of its seams; everything in the garden is demanding, look at me, and needing attention.
+We enter the spring garden with renewed vigour, just like our furry friend.
 collection: Watch the Dog
 aspect: landscape
 image: /img/beyond-pebbles-face-kingsdo.jpg